Ping Viewer Documentation

 Main Application Interface

-The Ping Viewer window consists of four important components:
+When using the Ping1D, the Ping Viewer window consists of four important components:

 The Distance Readout displays the distance to the target in the most recent measurement.
 This is the distance to the seafloor in depth sounding applications.